Linking Details to Strategy

 A time & task chart maps out your ministry action plan over a period of time.
 In most situations, it makes sense to do this for a 12-month period.
 With written strategies and action plans in hand, begin laying out the details on a chart.
 Work through any date and time conflicts on the chart and think carefully about ministry and event spacing.

 Work through the first year of your ministry action plan on one time & task chart.
-For planning and calendaring purposes, you can also strategize and brainstorm possible ministries and events for successive years with additional charts.
-Find an example here:
+Strategize and brainstorm ministry initiatives with a view towards purpose and outcomes.
+Find some sample formats here:

 Complete a time & task chart as a tool to map out your first-year strategic plan.
 Remember that charting out dates and details comes at the end of the ministry action plans process.